Reviewing Eargo (EAR) and Its Competitors

 |2.54

 47.6% of Eargo shares are held by institutional investors.
 Comparatively, 54.6% of shares of all “Surgical appliances & supplies” companies are held by institutional investors.
-9.4% of shares of all “Surgical appliances & supplies” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+9.0% of shares of all “Surgical appliances & supplies” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.

 Eargo Company Profile